 Cheese and crackers are among life's simple pleasures.
 No matter when or how you serve them—as an afternoon snack, appetizer, party dish, dessert course, while on a road trip, or for a quick pick-me-up at school or work—there are few situations that cheese and crackers aren't appropriate.

 When it comes to choosing a cracker to serve with cheese, your supermarket's cracker aisle is full of choices.
-But when you want to serve a cracker with a little more character, one that elevates the cheese and brings the pairing of cheese and crackers to a whole new level, then try one of these.
+But when you want to serve a cracker with a little more character, one that brings the pairing of cheese and crackers to a whole new level, then try one of these.

 01 of 06